 - UTHealth Home

-Our brain governs our emotions and behaviors.
-When a stroke occurs, parts of our brain that control our mood and behavior may no longer function at their most optimal state.
-That is why stroke survivors often struggle with post-stroke psychosocial stressor such as anxiety, depression, and social isolation during and after their recovery.
+Our brain is in charge of most things in our body, including our thoughts, feelings, and behaviors.
+When someone experiences a stroke, it can affect parts of the brain that control our mood and behavior so that they no longer work as they used to before the stroke.
+That is why stroke survivors often struggle with common mental health problems, such as anxiety, depression, and social isolation, during and after their recovery.
+In general, we call these concerns Post-Stroke Psychosocial Stress.

-The Mental Health Core focuses on developing and implementing interventions for the crucial post-stroke period.
-Specifically, we are interested in determining how self-management and behavioral interventions can address post-stroke psychosocial distress in order to provide better education and supportive services for stroke survivors and their informal caregivers.
+The Mental Health Core focuses on developing behavioral interventions, supports, and therapies for this crucial post-stroke period.
+We are interested in learning about how the interventions can improve post-stroke psychosocial stress so that we can improve the education and support services for stroke survivors and their informal caregivers in our communities.

 Jennifer E. (Sanner) Beauchamp, PhD, RN, FAAN